sajjadGG/book-python/basics/sequence/unpacking.rst

 :English:
     #.
 For input data (see below)
     #.
-Separate header and rekordy
+Separate header and records
     #.
 Use asterisk ``*`` notation

 :Polish: